DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-08-02-why-we-offer-three-routes-to-finding-placement-schools.md

 - reduces friction for early exploration and quick checks
 - supports openness and reuse across the sector
-- lowers support demand by removing account issues
+- lowers support demand by removing account-related issues
 - avoids collecting personal data when it is not needed
 - allows schools and partners to verify information we already hold